jorteng/infs3202-lackbackers/README.md

 2. PHPmyadmin.
 3. Import the '.sql' file in '.zip' file into PHPmyadmin.
 4. Amend the 'database/credentials.php' file according to the comments found within the file.
+5. Insert your own Google API key according to the comments in the file, 'information/aboutus.php' in order for the google map to work.